TheBozzz34/Four-Leaf-Game/README.md

 [Discord Server](https://discord.gg/E5NmQC5Z2n)

-A small game currently in progress, message me on the discord for commit access
+A small game currently in progress, message me on the discord for commit access or submit a pull request